 - legal expenses for the purchase of the property

 - interest on the loan.
 This is not regarded as a borrowing expense for section 25-25 purposes.
 However, it may be deductible under sec 8-1

-When a loan does not proceed, the associated borrowing costs are not deductible under sec 25-25 since the section requires that the money must in fact be borrowed and used for assessable income-producing purposes.
+When a loan does not proceed, the associated borrowing costs are not deductible under sec 25-25 since the section requires that the money must be borrowed and used for assessable income-producing purposes.